-In 2011, HUD will launch Phase Two of an annual \$100 million Sustainable Communities Regional Planning Grant program.
+In 2011, HUD will launch its second year of its Sustainable Communities Regional Planning Grant program.
 It is a first of its kind program and is designed to create stronger, more sustainable communities by encouraging economic development, connecting housing to jobs, fostering local innovation, and building a clean energy economy.